SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 draft = false
 +++

+**Please note:** This is a test "post" to see how different formatting in Org+Hugo works, it's not a proper or finished post :~)

 Monads are a special kind of mathematical structure.
 Technically (category theoretically) speaking, they can be defined quite succintly as "a monoid in the category of endofunctors".